invoke-ai/InvokeAI/README.md

 For users utilizing a terminal-based environment, or who want to take advantage of CLI features, InvokeAI offers an extensive and actively supported command-line interface that provides the full suite of generation functionality available in the tool.

 ### Other features
+- *Support for both ckpt and diffusers models*
+- *SD 2.0, 2.1 support*
 - *Noise Control & Tresholding*
 - *Popular Sampler Support*
 - *Upscaling & Face Restoration Tools*